Who subscribes to QAA

-Application for Voluntary Subscriber Status to QAA is open to:
+Application for QAA Voluntary Subscriber Status is open to:

 - be a provider of higher education or higher level learning based in the UK

-- have undergone and been successful in a Review and been judged to have been making progress which is at least 'acceptable' in any subsequent monitoring visit or activity
+- have undergone and been successful in a review and been judged to have been making progress that is at least 'acceptable' in any subsequent monitoring visit or activity

 Applicants for Voluntary Subscriber Status must commit to: